MacsiDigital/laravel-zoom/README.md

 ### Get

 We utilise the get function when we want to retreive filtered records.
-Note that Zoom don't offer much in the way of filters.
+Note that Zoom doesn't offer much in the way of filters.
 So check the documentation.

 ``` php
     $users = Zoom::user()->where('status', 'active')->get();